 The one big difference is that hospitals and their treatments, medications and procedures are one of the leading causes of death in the US.
 In comparison, tell me how many people died on massage tables!

 Does anyone really believe that a well-trained massage therapist who has maybe a decade of experience of working with and directly touching hundreds or thousands of people cannot ever improve any medical condition?

-Compare that to a typical doctor who is forced by the insurance companies to spend as little time as possible with his patients and who runs into the room, spends five minutes with you without hardly touching you at all, and leaves you with a prescription of chemicals which he knows nothing about except what a pharmaceutical rep told him.
+Compare that to a typical doctor who is forced by the insurance companies to spend as little time as possible with patients, who hurries into the room, and then spends five minutes with you without hardly touching you at all.

-I want to emphasize that I have the greatest respect for some incredibly useful medical procedures.
-Modern doctors can do amazing things when they stitch together victims of horrible accidents or enable amputees to function again, or replace worn out joints.
+I want to put it on record that I have the greatest respect for many incredibly useful medical procedures.
+Modern doctors can do amazing things when they stitch together victims of horrible accidents, or enable amputees to function again, or replace worn out joints.

-But the track record of modern medical science for curing most chronic and immune system related diseases is very poor.
+But at the same time the track record of modern medical science for curing most chronic and immune system related diseases is very poor.